Dysax/Dysax/README.md

 <div align="center">
 <h3>About me</h3>

-I'm a freelance developer and indie game dev.
+I'm a Software and Indie Game Developer.

 🔭 I’m currently working on a game. <br>
 <br>